n0vedad/lcdproc_g15/CONTRIBUTING.md

 ### Running Tests

-The project includes a comprehensive mock testing system and Python debug scripts for real hardware analysis.
+The project includes a comprehensive testing system with unit- and integration tests and Python debug scripts for real hardware analysis.
 Further it includes code formatting & static analysis and test coverage reports.
 Please refer to [tests/README.md](tests/README.md) for available tests and more.

 ## Submitting Changes